Aurantico/CodingConvention_Unity/README.md

 ***
 ## **Naming Conventions**

-All all times meaningful names should be used for any and all of the parts of the code, from namespaces to local variables
+At all times meaningful names should be used for any and all of the parts of the code, from namespaces to local variables
 Please avoid using Hungarian Notation.
 If our code architecture is good, a simple naming convention like the one following is perfect.

 ***